Frequently Asked Questions

 + Can I get help in writing?

-We will be running workshops on writing on a regular basis through the year - so follow us via twitter or on Facebook for more information.
+We will be running workshops on writing on an ad-hoc basis through the year - so follow us via twitter or on Facebook for more information.
 But there is no right or wrong style – we’d love to hear your ‘voice’ through your own writing style.

 + Do you have a deadline for submitting sports writing?

-There’s no general deadline – for individual book projects we will often have specific deadlines for submission, but in general we're always happy to receive contributions.
+There’s no general deadline – for individual book projects we may have specific deadlines for submission, but in general we're always happy to receive contributions.
 If in doubt drop us an email.

 + Do you pay for contributions, or pay royalties on published work?

-If you have written a sports-related book and are looking for a publisher then we are happy to have a chat - drop us an email.
+If you have written a sports- or exercise-related book and are looking for a publisher then we are happy to have a chat - drop us an email.

 + What counts as a sport?

-Any sport or exercise which helps you get fitter - from football to rounders, climbing to sailing.
-And if you want to write about the pleasures of hill-walking, jogging, or how a fitness class has changed your life for the better, then do – we’d love to hear about it.
+Any outdoor activity, physical exercise or sport which helps you get fitter - from football to rounders, climbing to sailing, archery to walking.
+And if you want to write about the pleasures of a gentle stroll, jogging, or how a fitness class has changed your life for the better, then do – we’d love to hear about it.

 + Do I have to be an active sports person?